Zhaith-Izaliel/sddm-sugar-candy-nix/README.md

 ![Screenshot of the interface of the Sugar Candy theme for SDDM](Previews/PartialBlur.png "The default interface of the Sugar Candy theme for SDDM")

+# Archive Notice

+Since NixOS 25.11 landed SDDM has been rewritten for QT6 while this theme works only in QT5.
+Porting this theme to QT6 is out of the scope of this fork and I don't have the knowledge in QML yet to be able to do it.
+As such, I have to archive this fork.

+You can use another theme that is similar to this one (but works on QT6) and available in Nixpkgs: `sddm-astronaut`.

 # Sugar Candy login theme for SDDM on NixOS

 This is a fork of the Sugar Candy login theme for SDDM made by Marian Arlt